mmistakes/so-simple-theme/README.md

 1. Clone the repo.
 2. Create a branch off of `master` and give it a meaningful name (e.g.
    `my-awesome-new-feature`).
-3. Open a pull request on GitHub and describe what problem this solves.
+3. Open a pull request on GitHub and describe what problem it solves.

 Sample pages can be found in the [`/docs`](docs) and [`/example`](/example) folders if you'd like to tackle any "low-hanging fruit" like fixing typos, bad grammar, broken links, etc.

 ---